jimmyeao/TEAMS2HA/breaking.md

 The Device will appear in the MQTT integration as the Prefix name

-The sensor names shout NOT change, but there is a small risk that they will for your setup which _may_ break integrations you already have.
+The sensor names should NOT change, but there is a small risk that they will for your setup which _may_ break integrations you already have.
 I have attempted to prevent this much as possible, but I can make no guarantees :)

 As the old sensor names may conflict, you may need to remove them from MQTT - I use https://mqtt-explorer.com/ MQTT Explorer